inbo/pywhip/README.md

 * float
 * number (integer or float)
 * boolean
-* datetime (!the datatype itself, not formatted string)

 Following Cerberus dtypes are not supported by the Dwca Validator:
 * dict (formally collections.mapping)